 True backups will not be included, though teams with multiple legitimate starting options might have multiple QBs listed in the rankings.
-Backups in line to play for injured starters will also be ranked.
-The list will be accompanied each week with some of the biggest takeaways and lingering thoughts from the recent performances under center, including what both the tape and numbers say about some of the game's starting quarterbacks.
-Here are this week's QB rankings and some notes regarding the position.
+Backups in line to play for injured starters also will be ranked.
+The list will be accompanied each week by some of the biggest takeaways and lingering thoughts from the recent performances under center, including what both the tape and numbers say about some of the game's starting quarterbacks.
+Here are this week's QB rankings -- the final edition -- and some notes regarding the position.

 Last updated: Jan.
 12

 This week's list took on more of a season-to-date approach, and ranking the quarterbacks each week was a great reminder of how valuable and consequential the position is for team success in the NFL.
 There are maybe 16 QBs who can win consistently right now, and that number might actually be high when you consider the durability concerns of Lamar Jackson, the age of Matt Ryan and the inconsistency of Kirk Cousins.
 The teams that have a top-tier starting quarterback are at a clear advantage over the teams that have varying degrees of question marks at the position.